‘SoHo Karen’ pleads guilty to hate crime charge in Arlo Hotel incident: DA

 Ponsetto’s cellphone ended up being turned in to her, shortly after the attack, by the driver of an Uber she’d been in earlier that day, according to Harrold and other sources.

-In surveillance video of the incident, the woman is seen lunging at the boy, after he refuses to give her his property.
+In surveillance video of the incident, released by the NYPD, Ponsetto is seen lunging at the boy, after he refuses to give her his property.
 She tackles him, and throws him to the floor.
-She also scratched Harrold, as he tried to protect his son, the NYPD said.
+She also scratched Harrold, as he tried to protect his son, police said.

 Police charged Ponsetto with attempted robbery, grand larceny, two counts of attempted assault and acting in a manner injurious to a child on Jan.
 9, 2021.
 She previously pleaded not guilty to racial profiling.